Turn Any Walk into a Nature Walk

 - Be open to the wonder of noticing small details and new growth.

-- Leave electronic toys at home so that children can focus on the world around them.
+- Leave electronic toys behind so children can focus on the world around them.

 - Bring paper and crayons so children can draw what they see if you bring your cell phone and need to take a call.